imanuelcostigan/RSQLServer/README.md

 devtools::install_github('imanuelcostigan/RSQLServer')
 ```

-NB: This package has been tested on Windows 7 x64 (>= 6.1).
-It does not appear to work on some versions of  OS X. I do not know whether it works on *nix systems.
+NB: This package has only been tested on Windows 7 x64 (>= 6.1).
+However this package rests on the cross-platform jTDS driver.

 ## Usage